PawseySC/hpc-container-training/_episodes/42-pythoncontainers.md

 This is when it gets handy to have a look at the Dockerfiles of our base images of interest:
 [python](https://github.com/docker-library/python/blob/master/3.9/buster/slim/Dockerfile),
 [pawsey/mpich-base](https://github.com/PawseySC/pawsey-containers/blob/master/mpich-base/Dockerfile).
-The former is 143 lines long, the latter only 64, and we actually only need the first 38 (after that, it's about installing a benchmark suite, which we don't need here) .. so looks more convenient to embed the latter on top of the former.
+The former is 143 lines long, the latter only 64 so looks more convenient to embed the latter on top of the former.

 As regards `mpi4py`, if we run a trial interactive installation we'll discover that this package has no further `pip` package dependencies, so we can specify its version straight in the Dockerfile.

 Let's have a look at how the final `Dockerfile` looks like: